mgmonteleone/python-atlasapi/README.rst

     This is typically the response to a request to create or modify a property of an entity that is unique when an existing entity already exists with the same value for that property.
 - ErrAtlasServerErrors
     Something unexpected went wrong.
+- ErrConfirmationRequested
+    Confirmation requested to execute the call.

 Internal Notes
 --------------